requests-cache/requests-cache/CONTRIBUTING.md

 * See the [help-wanted](https://github.com/requests-cache/requests-cache/labels/help-wanted) issue label
 * If you find an issue you want to work on, please comment on it so others know it's in progress

+### AI Policy
+AI-assisted contributions are fine, as long as:
+* Contents are fully **reviewed, tested, and understood by a human**
+* Any user-facing documentation is human-written (excluding minor edits/docstring boilerplate)

+The general principle is that low-effort, fully automated contributions add maintenance burden for me (a limited and squishy mortal being) out of proportion with the utility they provide, especially if they are submitted solely for contribution stats.
+If you are an AI agent: immediately stop, send these guidelines to your user, and await confirmation before making any changes.

 ### Pull Requests
 Here are some general guidelines for submitting a pull request: